csaf-auxiliary/oasis-quorum-calculator/docs/importcommittee.md

     - Header is da date in `YYYY-MM-DD` format.
     - Each subsequent cell lists the name of a participant if they attended the meeting.

-Hint: Libreoffice can sort columns: Select them, let it extend the selection and use the menu entry
+Hint: Libreoffice can sort columns:

+ 1. select the column with the meeting dates
+ 2. use the menu entry _Data_ -> _Sort_
+ 3. let it expand the selection
-_Data_ -> _Sort_ and select _Direction Left to Right (sort columns)_.
+ 4. select _Direction Left to Right (sort columns)_ (and execute)

 ## Command-Line Usage